Studying with disabilities

 How to apply for targeted study support

-Applications for targeted study support shall be made via the Nais system.
+Applications for targeted study support shall be made via the NAIS system (external link).
 You must also upload documentation that verifies that you have a long-term disability.
-If you should have any questions concerning the application process, please contact the University’s coordinator Virpi Westin.

 You will receive a decision